rcman/shooterv2.4.8/readme.txt

 The SCcontruct is there all you need to do is run scons.
 I compiled this on Linux.
 If you want to get a hold of me you can @ rcmancanada@gmail.com

+sudo apt install scons

+Make should work as well

 Thanks
 RC